 The Carroll Community Foundation funded the building of a heated intensive care room (photo at left) with washable walls, a water hydrant, and a pea rock floor to aid in cleaning.
-This room can also be used to house patients or education birds that would normally not winter in Iowa, like our education osprey.
+This room can also be used to house patients or education birds that would normally not winter in Iowa.

 There are eight 10′ x 20′ pens, like this one.
 When healed enough to work on ‘physical therapy’ to gain flight skills and stamina, injured birds are placed in these pens.

 This insulated and air conditioned bird room can be heated in the winter and cooled in the summer and was completed during the 2012 summer with grant funds.
 These summer 2012 snowy owls patients were the first to utilize this room.
 The snowy on the ground in the photo is now one of the SOAR education ambassadors and does utilize this room during the Iowa hot and humid summer!

 A flight pen extension completed in 2019 increased a 20′ x 20′ flight area into a 20′ x 60′ flight area with a soft-release window built into the back wall.
 This work was done with the help of Avangrid Renewables and the Avangrid Foundation.

 SOAR maintains an eagle display house at Swan Lake State Park with the help of park managers, Carroll County Conservation Board.
 Swan Lake State Park is located near the town of Carroll.
 This eagle display house had an exterior update in 2019.
 Here is a Google Map link to the park.